ant-design/ant-design/components/icon/demo/two-tone.md

 ## en-US

-Specific them property `theme` to `twoTone` to render two-tone icons.
+Specify the property `theme` to `twoTone` to render two-tone icons.
 You can also set the primary color.

 ```jsx
 import { Icon } from 'antd';